bigchaindb/coalaip-http-api/README.md

     "work": {
         "@id": "<currently empty>",
-        "name": "The Lord of the Rings Trilogy", "author": "<URI pointing to a Person or Organization object>", },
+        "name": "The Lord of the Rings Trilogy", "author": "J. R. R. Tolkien",
+    },
     "manifestation": {
         "@id": "<currently empty>",
         "name": "The Fellowship of the Ring",
-        "isPartOf": "<URI pointing to the registered Work's transaction ../<txid>", "datePublished": "29-07-1954",
+        "manifestationOfWork": "<URI pointing to the Work's transaction ../<txid>", "datePublished": "29-07-1954",
         "url": "<URI pointing to a media blob>", "isManifestation": true,
     },
     "copyright": {
         "@id": "<currently empty>",
-        "rightsOf": "<Relative URI pointing to the registered Manifestation ../<txid>", },
+        "rightsOf": "<Relative URI pointing to the Manifestation ../<txid>", },
 }
 ```

+#### Why is `@id` currently empty?

+We're planning to replace JSON-LD's URI linking structure with
+[IPLD](https://github.com/ipld/specs).
+As it's not fully implemented in
+BigchainDB yet, `@id` is empty for now.

+#### Was my POST to `/manifestations/` successful?

+To check if your POST was successful, try validating by doing the following:

+1. Check the response of your POST request: Is the return value similar to the
+   example provided above?

+or

+[@Sohkai plz change PORT if necessary]
+1. Open your browser and go to `http://localhost:9984/api/v1` (your locally
+   running BigchainDB instance)
+2. To check if your previously created models were included in BigchainDB, take
+   the string in `manifestationOfWork` or `rightsOf` and append it to the
+   following link: `http://localhost:9984/api/v1/transactions/<string goes here>`.
+   BigchainDB should then answer with the transaction, the model was registerd
+   in.